trustedsec/ptf/README.md

 ### Customize your own installed tools

-You can install only the tools you want to by going to the modules/custom_list/list.py section.
-Modify the list.py file and add the tools you only want to install or update.
+You can install only the tools you want to by going to the modules/custom_list/list.txt section.
+Modify the list.txt file and add the tools you only want to install or update.

+Example list.txt file:

+modules/exploitation/metasploit
+modules/post-exploitation/unicorn

 Then when in PTF: